1. Home

 Help your teen limit the risks associated with their drinking, drug use or gambling.
 Advise them to:

-• Avoid doing potentially dangerous activities (such as using machinery or tools, swimming, etc.).
+• Avoid doing risky activities (such as using machinery or tools, swimming, etc.) after drinking or using drugs

-• If they are gambling, set a certain amount of money in advance and do not exceed it.
+• If they are gambling, set an amount of money in advance and do not exceed it

 Let your teen deal with the consequences of their actions

-This could mean, for example, letting your teen explain their absences from school or their poor grades themselves or making them pay off their debts.
+Your teen should bear the consequences of their actions themselves.
+This could mean, for example, explaining their absences from school or their poor grades themselves or paying off their debts.

 Act as if your role is to train or guide your teen

-When your child becomes a teenager, your role changes as they evolve.
-You are no longer there to give orders, direct and protect the same way as when they were a child.
+Your role changes as your teen gets older.
+You can no longer protect them the same way as when they were younger.

-Your role as the parent of a teenager can be summed up as follows:
+Your role as parent could then be as follows:

 • Be aware of what they are experiencing